40th anniversary of ASEAN-Australia relations: 2014

 The Chair of ASEAN is rotated among the ASEAN countries on an annual basis, and acts as host of the Summit and key ministerial meetings.
-The Chair of ASEAN for 2012 is Cambodia, to be followed by Brunei in 2013.
+The Chair of ASEAN for 2014 is Myanmar, to be followed by Malaysia in 2015 and Laos in 2016.

 The ASEAN Secretariat, based in Jakarta, Indonesia, coordinates, initiates and implements ASEAN activities.
 The Secretariat is headed by the Secretary-General of ASEAN, who is appointed for a five-year term and accorded ministerial status.
-Dr Surin Pitsuwan, former Minister of Foreign Affairs of Thailand, assumed the post of Secretary-General of ASEAN on 7 January 2008.
+Le Luong Minh, former Vice Minister of Foreign Affairs of Vietnam, assumed the post of Secretary-General of ASEAN in January 2013.

 Australia's Relationship with ASEAN

-As its first Dialogue Partner, Australia has a longstanding and deep relationship with ASEAN, covering cooperation in a range of areas including security, culture, trade, education and development.
 In 2007, Australia and ASEAN signed the Joint Declaration on the ASEAN-Australia Comprehensive Partnership.
-The Plan of Action to implement the Comprehensive Partnership provides a framework for engagement from 2008-2013, covering political and security, economic, socio-cultural and development cooperation.
+The Plan of Action to implement the Comprehensive Partnership provides a framework for engagement covering political and security, economic, socio-cultural and development cooperation.

 ASEAN-Australia documents and links

 - ASEAN Post Ministerial Conferences (PMC) +1 Sessions – ASEAN Chairman's Statement.
 10 August 2014, Nay Pyi Taw.

 - The 26th ASEAN-Australia Forum – Co-Chair's Statement.
 26 March 2014 , Canberra.